 Open source CFD not only saves cost in software licensing, but also provides freedom you cannot enjoy from most commercial codes.

 Academic users are the traditional beneficiary.
-They are the major contributors for open source CFD codes.
+They are the major contributors for open source CFD codes as well.
 The second statement may be not true for many other open source projects.
-For example, in last a few years, the major code contributions for Linux Kernel are from big companies as reported here (you have to register to download the free PDF report, a sign of the invasion of commercialization of open source projects).
+For example, in last a few years, the primary code contributions for Linux Kernel are from big companies as reported here (you have to register to download the free PDF report, a sign of the invasion of commercialization of open source projects).

 Who will wear the red hat for open source CFD?
 We probably will not have the answer in 2014.